The 800 Hour Curriculum Overview

 - Commonly Asked Questions

-Answers to commonly asked questions regarding police academy, sponsorship and requirements.
+Answers to commonly asked questions regarding becoming a police officer, how to apply for a police academy, sponsorship and requirements.